-Sour Cherry Relish (adapted from Madhur Jaffery's World Vegetarian):1 cup pitted dried sour cherries (available at Wheatsville)
+Sour Cherry Relish (adapted from Madhur Jaffery's World Vegetarian):

 2 tbsp red wine vinegar